+Lunch

-Lunch is available at each school campus.
-Any food restrictions and/or allergies must be noted on the medical forms.
+Any food restrictions and/or allergies must be noted on student medical forms.
 An allergy action plan must be obtained from the health care provider and a copy placed on file in the school office.

 Students will eat lunch with their class and may bring their lunch from home if they choose to do so.
 For the safety of your child, non-breakable containers are required.
 Delivery of student lunches is allowed only in the case of emergency and cannot be fast-food lunches.
 All students are encouraged to eat a nutritious and balanced lunch.
-No fees associated.
-Food deliveries for scholars (GrubHub, UberEATS, Postmates, etc..) are prohibited.
+Food deliveries for scholars (GrubHub, UberEATS, Postmates, etc.) are prohibited.